ProjectQ-Framework/FermiLib/docs/examples.rst

 Qubit Operators
 ---------------

 The QubitOperator data structure is another essential part of FermiLib.
 While the QubitOperator was originally developed for FermiLib, it is now part of the core ProjectQ library so that it can be interpreted by the ProjectQ compiler using the TimeEvolution gate.
 As the name suggests, QubitOperator is used to store qubit operators in almost exactly the same way that FermionOperator is used to store fermion operators.
 For instance :math:`X_0 Z_3 Y_4` is a QubitOperator.
-The internal representation of this as a terms tuple would be :math:`((0,"X"),(3,"Z"),(4,"Y"))((0,"X"),(3,"Z"),(4,"Y"))`.
+The internal representation of this as a terms tuple would be :math:`((0, X),(3, Z),(4, Y))`.
 Note that one important difference between QubitOperator and FermionOperator is that the terms in QubitOperator are always sorted in order of tensor factor.
 In some cases, this enables faster manipulation.
 We initialize some QubitOperators below.

 .. code-block:: python